-Experimentation shows the tradeoff still exists after varying algorithms, parameters, traffic patterns and link loads [16].
-Figure 14 from [16] shows how flow completion times (FCT) are extended beyond the theoretical minimum FCT when using different ECN marking thresholds (Kmin, Kmax ) in switches and using an RDMA WebSearch application as the input traffic load.
+Experimentation shows the tradeoff still exists after varying algorithms, parameters, traffic patterns and link loads [1316].
+Figure X approximately 14 from [16] shows the issue.
+It shows the how flow completion times (FCT-slowdown with) are extended beyond the theoretical minimum FCT when using different ECN marking thresholds (Kmin, Kmax) in switches and using an RDMA WebSearch application as the input traffic loads.
+Figure Xa shows that when we use load.
 Lower values for Kmin and Kmax will cause ECN markings to occur more quickly and force a flow to slow down.
-As seen in the figure, when using low ECN thresholds, small flows which are latency-sensitive have lower slowdown in FCT, while big flows which are typically bandwidth-hungry suffer from larger FCT slowdown.
-The trend is more obvious when the network load is higher (Figure 14-b when the average link load is 50%).
+As seen in the figure, when using low ECN thresholds, small flows which are latency-sensitive have lower slowdown in FCT, while big flows which are typically bandwidth-sensitivehungry suffer from larger FCT slowdown.
+The trend is more obvious when the network load is higher (Figure Xb14-b when the average link load is 50%).